Mallada basalis: Distribution and habitat

 Mallada basalis has been identified on the Eastern states of Australia, the Philippines, Taiwan, the Ryukyu Islands, Micronesia and Polynesia (including an outlier population on Easter Island).
 Mallada basalis has been seen living in both suburban and native flora environments.

-The first confirmed sighting of Mallada basalis in New Zealand was on Tiritiri Matangi Island in the Hauraki Gulf in 2010 (though specimens had been discovered on Raoul Island in the Kermadec Islands chain since the 1970s), and the first specimen in Auckland was identified in 2016.
+The first confirmed sighting of Mallada basalis in New Zealand was in 1940 on the Kermadec Islands, though evidence of the species may go back as far as 1908.
+In 2010, a specimen was identified on Tiritiri Matangi Island in the Hauraki Gulf, and the first specimen in Auckland was identified in 2016.
 By 2020, Mallada basalis was present across the Auckland and Northland Regions.
 As of 2020, it is unclear if this species self-introduced to New Zealand, or if it was introduced due to human activity.
 The impact of this species on New Zealand is currently unknown.
 No native Chrysopidae species have been previously described from mainland New Zealand; their presence may control agricultural pests such as aphids and mealybugs, or pose a risk to native insect life.
 Many lacewing species were imported to New Zealand between the 1920s and 1970s, however none successfully established populations in the country.